joey-qytyku/OS-90-i386/docs/drivers/Drivers.md

 # Introduction

 The most powerful feature of OS/90 is the driver model.
-It is designed to be used for programming devices, buses, and anything requiring ring zero access to the system.
+It is designed to be used for programming devices, buses (PCI, ISA, VLB, etc.), and anything requiring ring zero access to the system.

 The driver architceture allows bus driver to manage interrupts and other resosurces through the kernel.
-Device drivers can then communicate with the bus driver to control individual devices and recieve interrupts.
+Device drivers can then communicate with the bus driver to control individual devices and recieve interrupts and events.

+DM90 is intended to be somewhat portable to other operating systems.

 # Definitions

-Interrupt: A signal from an external device is typically called an interrupt in this document and elsewhere
+Interrupt: A signal from an external device is typically called an interrupt in this document and elsewhere unless specified otherwise.

 Trap: A software interrupt, generated with the INT imm8 instruction (or INTO/INT3)

-RECL_16: An IRQ reserved for a DOS driver, usually for non-PnP devices, detected by GRABIRQ.SYS.
-RECL_16 can be explicitly taken over by a 32-bit driver, so that a device works in both environments.

 # What is a Driver in OS/90